-Run at least a gallon of water from the RO unit to start the unit producing water and to assure a good low pressure in the tank, then remove the drain line from the drain saddle connected to the undersink drain pipe.
+Run a few glassfuls of water from the RO unit to start the unit producing water, then turn off the RO faucet and remove the drain line from the drain saddle connected to the undersink drain pipe.
 Drop the end of the drain line into a bottle or pan so that the drain water trickles into the container.
-Then, turn off the valve at the top of the RO tank and wait a couple of minutes.
+Next, turn off the valve at the top of the RO storage tank.
 Water should stop flowing from the drain line within a couple of minutes.
 When it stops, leave the valve off, empty the container, put the tube back into the container, and come back in 10 minutes.
 If there is no water in the container, the shutoff system is working perfectly.
 The unit is shutting off and holding its shutoff.

 If the drain fails to shut off, you need to find the reason.
 The main suspects are the shutoff valve or the check valve, not necessarily in that order.

 If the drain shuts off initially, but comes back on during the 10 minutes, continue to watch it.
 If it comes on, runs briefly, then shuts off, and repeats this pattern over and over, you need a new check valve.